Duterte open to running for VP, lashes out at ally Pacquiao

 A new opposition coalition, 1Sambayan, expressed shock over the prospects of a Duterte vice presidential run.

 “The alleged VP run of the president not only makes a mockery of the constitution but a joke of the worst kind.
-It is laughable,” coalition leader Howard Calleja said after the ruling party announced its backing for a Duterte vice presidential candidacy.
+It is laughable,” coalition leader Howard Calleja said.

-Duterte has gained notoriety for his bloody crackdown on illegal drugs, which has left thousands of mostly petty suspects dead, and vulgar rhetoric, but his popularity ratings have remained high.
+Duterte has gained notoriety for his vulgar rhetoric and crackdown on illegal drugs, which has left thousands of mostly petty suspects dead, but his popularity ratings have remained high.

 The International Criminal Court's outgoing chief prosecutor said this month that a preliminary examination found reason to believe crimes against humanity had been committed during Duterte’s anti-drug crackdown.
 The prosecutor sought authorization to open a formal investigation and the court’s judges had 120 days to decide.

-In his Monday-night remarks, Duterte also berated Pacquiao, the PDP-Laban president who is reportedly considering joining the presidential race, for saying that corruption is twice more rampant under Duterte than the previous administration.
-He threatened to campaign against Pacquiao if the popular boxer fails to provide details.
+In his Monday night remarks, Duterte also berated Pacquiao, the PDP-Laban president who is reportedly considering joining the presidential race, for saying that corruption is twice as rampant under Duterte as in the previous administration.
+Duterte threatened to campaign against Pacquiao if the popular boxer fails to provide details.

 “You didn’t tell me anything all these years, you’re all praises and praises for me and now you’ll say corrupt,” Duterte said.
-If Pacquiao failed to elaborate, Duterte said it was a sign he was “playing politics”
+If Pacquiao doesn't elaborate, Duterte said “I will hound you every day.
+I will expose you as a liar.”

+Pacquiao agreed to provide details of corruption, which he said Duterte himself has acknowledged has become more pervasive.
+It would be good to start by investigating government loans used to deal with the pandemic, he said.

+Addressing Duterte, Pacquiao said he has committed mistakes in his life that he has corrected but stressed, “I’m not a crook and I’m not a liar.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.